wastaz/fable-reduxthunk/README.md

-# fable-import-reduxthunk
+# fable-reduxthunk

 Fable bindings for [redux-thunk](https://github.com/gaearon/redux-thunk).

-This package is intended to be used together with my redux bindings [Fable-import-redux](https://github.com/wastaz/fable-import-redux) and also contains extra helpers for working together with my opinionated react-redux bindings, however they are also usable without the opinionated react-redux binding if those are not to your liking.
+This package is intended to be used together with my redux bindings [Fable-redux](https://github.com/wastaz/fable-redux) and also contains extra helpers for working together with my opinionated react-redux bindings, however they are also usable without the opinionated react-redux binding if those are not to your liking.